By Kris Rich, NBC-HWC, CPT, CET

 Have a ball, a snowball that is.

 You don’t have to head anywhere special to make use of the snow.
 Go out in your yard and play in the snow with your kids.
 Build a snowman, make snow angels or have a friendly snowball fight.
-Just playing outside in the winter snow, you can burn around 300 calories each hour.
+Just playing outside in the winter weather, you can burn around 300 calories each hour.

 Get outside even without the white stuff.